me-megov/t004/README.md

 because of read ahead by BufferedReader.
 The real file read position into a segment are happens some time earlier, than real data was fetched to the processing.

-2. FCH/NIO - NIO/ByteBuffer low level approach.
-Suboptimal in char-by-char reading buffer,
-but have good parallelized results.
+2. NIO - NIO/ByteBuffer low level approach.
+Have suboptimal char-by-char reading fron the byte buffer procedure, but have good parallelized results.
 Works.

 3. MMAP - same as pt.2 but using memory mapping.
 Could be faster than NIO, but uncompleted and untested yet.